“If You Fail to Plan, You Plan to Fail.”

-Many schools do not teach these executive function skills.
+Many schools do not teach these skills.
 They expect students to just catch on to how to plan.
-However, when you teach your kids these skills, both reading and overall learning improve.
+However, when you teach your kids executive function skills, both reading and overall learning improve.

-Learn about our After-School Reading Program to find out how we integrate executive function skills into reading instruction.
+Learn about our online Summer Reading Program to find out how we integrate executive function skills into reading instruction.

 Who is Scholar Within?